 | Other basis | Designed for other specific purposes | Cash receipts and disbursements basis, price-level adjusted statements, fund accounting |

-The first and most important step in any ISA 800 engagement is determining exactly what framework applies and whether it is a fair presentation or compliance framework.
+The first step in any ISA 800 engagement is determining exactly what framework applies and whether it is a fair presentation or compliance framework.
 Review the contract, regulation, or statutory requirement carefully.
-If the framework states "shall be prepared in accordance with [requirements] and present fairly," it is a fair presentation framework.
+If the framework states “shall be prepared in accordance with [requirements] and present fairly,” it is a fair presentation framework.
 If it simply prescribes specific rules without a fair presentation override, it is a compliance framework.

-Acceptance Considerations
+Acceptance considerations

-Before accepting an ISA 800 engagement, the auditor must determine that the special purpose framework is an acceptable financial reporting framework in the circumstances.
+Before accepting an ISA 800 engagement, the auditor must determine that the special-purpose framework is an acceptable financial reporting framework in the circumstances.
 Considerations include:

-Special Considerations in Planning and Performing the Audit
+Special considerations in planning and performing the audit

-Understanding the Framework
+Understanding the framework

-ISA 315 requires the auditor to obtain an understanding of the entity's selection and application of accounting policies.
-For special purpose frameworks, this understanding extends to:
+ISA 315 requires the auditor to obtain an understanding of the entity’s selection and application of accounting policies.
+For special-purpose frameworks, this understanding extends to:

 - The intended users